Purjeet979/Class12-Quiz-Project/README.md

 # 🧠 Python Quiz Game Project

-A console-based quiz application developed as a Class 12 Computer Science project.
+A console-based quiz application developed as a Class 12 project.
 This application uses Python and the **Pandas** library to manage question databases, track user sessions, and generate a real-time leaderboard.

 ## 📋 Project Overview
 This project demonstrates the use of data manipulation in Python to create an interactive user experience.
 Unlike simple hard-coded quizzes, this application loads data dynamically from external files and persists user performance data.